 Keep an eye out for and share upcoming PTA-sponsored events and view past events through our Facebook page as well, at https://www.facebook.com/dlspta/events.

 Room Parent Meeting this Thursday, 1/19/17

 Please join us at the next room parent meeting on Thursday, January 19th, from 5:30 to 7:00 pm at the Cheluna Brewery in Stanley Marketplace, located at 2501 Dallas Street, Aurora, CO 80010.
 We will be discussing the upcoming Chinese New Year Celebration, Fiesta Hispanica, and the spring kickball tournament.

 Support the Staff Gift Fund!

-This year for the winter/Chinese New Year gifts, the PTA would love to give all staff members a Fitbit to support their efforts in the new Wellness Program.
-This expense is a bit larger than gifts in the past, as the Fitbits cost $85 each (for 100+ people), so if you feel like you can or want to give more to make this effort possible, it would be greatly appreciated.
+This year for the winter/Chinese New Year gifts, the PTA gave all staff members a Fitbit to support their efforts in the new Wellness Program.
+This expense is a bit larger than gifts in the past, as the Fitbits cost $85 each (for 100 people), so if you feel like you can or want to give more to make this effort possible, it would be greatly appreciated.
+These funds will also be used to purchase gifts for the end of the year and staff appreciation week.
 Click the button below to contribute to the fund.
 Thanks in advance for your support!